Introduction to Financial Wellness

 Fidelity believes that Financial Wellness is holistic and multifaceted: objectively, it is an individual’s total financial situation; subjectively, it is how the person feels about their financial situation.

-Fidelity believes that there are four common domains of Financial Wellness, wherever your employees are located across the globe:
+We’ve identified four common domains of Financial Wellness, wherever your employees are located across the globe:

 Spending within one’s means is the foundation upon which financial wellness is built.
 Maintaining a budget and a positive cash flow are necessary (though not sufficient) precursors to managing debt, saving for the future, investing and protecting against risk. |